PrernaNagori09/Microsoft-Cloud-Workshop/start-your first-linux-virtual-machine-on-azure/lab-guide.md

 **Create an app to scale** <br/>

-For production use, you may wish to create a custom VM image that includes pre-installed application .You can download that custom file using below command:-
+For production use, we have already created a custom VM image that includes pre-installed application .You can download that custom file using below command:-

 Run On Azure Bash<br/>